DevBobcorn/CornCraft/README.md

 <kbd>Esc</kbd>                                            | Pause Game

 ## > License
-Like MCC, CornCraft adopts CDDL-1.0 as the license of its code repository, and this license applies to all source code except those mention their author and license or with specific license attached.
+Like MCC, CornCraft adopts CDDL-1.0 as the license of its code repository, and this license applies to all source code except those mentioning their license or with custom license attached.

 Some other open-source projects/code examples are used in the project, which don't fall under CDDL-1.0 and use their own licenses.
 Here's a list of them:
 * [Welai Glow Sans](https://github.com/welai/glow-sans): Used as font for regular game UI